l33tdaima/l33tdaima/p737m/README.md

 - The length of each words[i] and pairs[i][j] will be in the range [1, 20].

 ## Solution
-Compared to the non-transitive version [#734e](../p734e/README.md), in preprocess stage we need to prepare a union-find tree, each pair is actually an edge needs to be unioned.
-When iterating sentences, just find if two words are connected.
+Compared to the non-transitive version [#734e](../p734e/README.md), in preprocess stage we need to prepare a union-find data structure, each pair triggers a union operation.
+When iterating two target sentences, just do find to check if two words are connected.

 The union-find algorithm is weighted quick-union with path compression.